 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 While clicking these links won’t cost you any extra money, they will help us keep this site up and running AND keep it ad free!
 Please Visit my Privacy and Disclosure policies page for more details.
 Read on for an update about my California trip!

 More posts coming soon about our crazy adventures in Orange County, CA!

-I am still gathering my thoughts together for some future posts about my California trip, but for now wanted to say how happy I am that I went!
+The next few posts will include more about my California trip, but for now wanted to say how happy I am that I went!
 It was all so good, I could not tell you which part was “my favorite!”
 Everything was what I was mentally preparing for, and went according to plan except for a few flight delays and a cancelled flight which kept us there an extra night.
-In the end even that turned out well as we had a great time hanging out with newer Airbnb guests and our gracious hosts that last night in Costa Mesa.
+In the end even that turned out well; we had a great time hanging out with newer Airbnb guests and our gracious hosts who let us stay that extra night in Costa Mesa.